Legal Requirements for providing food information to consumers

 List of ingredients

-This enables consumers to understand more about the ingredients in pre-packed foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.
+You must emphasise allergens on the label using a different font, style, background colour or by bolding the text.
+This enables consumers to understand more about the ingredients in packaged foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.

 Quantitative declaration of ingredients (QUID)

-The QUID tells a customer the percentage of particular ingredients contained in a food product.
-The indication can be given with the name of the food or in the ingredients list.
+The QUID tells a consumer the percentage of particular ingredients contained in a food product.
+This is required where the ingredient or category of ingredients concerned:

-The indication of quantity of an ingredient or category of ingredients can:
+The indication of quantity of an ingredient or category of ingredients must:

 - be displayed as a percentage, which corresponds to the quantity of the ingredient or ingredients at the time of its/their use; and